dsikkema/playdo-frontend/ARCHITECTURE.md

-# PlayDo Architecture
+# Playdo Architecture

-This document outlines the architecture for PlayDo, an integrated learning environment designed for high school students learning Python.
+This document outlines the architecture for Playdo, an integrated learning environment designed for high school students learning Python.
 The architecture described here aims to balance quick MVP development with sound architectural decisions that will allow for future expansion.

 ## System Overview

-PlayDo is a web application with a clear separation between frontend and backend components:
+Playdo is a web application with a clear separation between frontend and backend components:

 - **Frontend**: React/TypeScript application that provides the user interface, code editor, and handles Python code execution via Pyodide (WASM)
 - **Backend**: Flask/Python API that manages conversations with the Claude AI, stores conversation history, and tracks learning progress